jonathanchesney/Autonomous-Car-Project/README.md

 *Table 1: Track times by track type*

 The obstacle detection and evasion feature allowed the car to successfully avoid obstacles, marginally impacting track times.

-## Innovation Feature
-Our innovation feature implemented an obstacle detection/evasion system.
-With data obtained from the HC-SR04 ultrasound sensor, we could determine the distance to obstacles in software.
-Obstacles detected at distances of less than 20 cm prompted the car to perform a 180 degree turn in the direction from which it came, successfully evading the obstacle.